 Curriculum at the Child Development Lab Preschool includes child-initiated and some teacher-led activities and experiences offered to young children that support and enrich their development emotionally, socially, physically, and cognitively.
 Self-selection or “free-play” is a daily part of the curriculum and means a child has the opportunity to choose which center or activity he/she participates in.
 This promotes creative expression and development of important social skills.
 Teachers are expected to actively participate with the children during free play activities by asking open-ended questions about what the children are doing, participating in their pretend play, reading books when prompted, encouraging children to try new activities or play with a new item(s), etc.

-Our Parent Handbook provides comprehensive information about our Lab Preschool Programs.
+- View our Family Handbook for comprehensive information about our Lab Preschool Programs.